This is one of my older articles. For more recent ideas on infantry battalions please see this page.

-SAM Platoon.
+SAM platoon.
 Armed with Stinger MANPADS.
 If this platoon has vehicles these may also be armed with anti-aircraft cannon or HMGs.
 If the unit has organic vehicles this platoon may have systems such as Avenger, Linebacker and Blazer.
-If equiped with Starstreak this becomes an A4 (Anti-Armour/Anti-Aircraft) platoon,
+If equipped with Starstreak this becomes an A4 (Anti-Armour/Anti-Aircraft) platoon,

 Mechanized Recon platoons are not restricted to Mechanized Infantry battalions.